Designing for Decision Making

 User/Developer Experience Webinars feature speakers who highlight best practices and challenges for usable scientific software.
 Have a suggestion for a future meeting?
 Use this Google form to propose ideas.

+Following this introduction of design principles, Leah Kim, UX designer at Fermilab, will present a case study of their application.
 In safety-critical environments, every second counts, and human attention is limited.
-Leah Kim, UX designer at Fermilab, shares lessons from redesigning the Alarms application used by accelerator operators.
+Leah will share lessons from redesigning the Alarms application used by accelerator operators.
 Through observation, empathy, and iterative design, she explores how understanding cognitive load, attention, and operational context can guide interfaces that help users focus on what truly matters, reduce stress, and support safe decision-making.

 Organizer